 the period of notice prior to initiating Congestion Management; or

-initiating Congestion Management; or
+initiating or undertaking Congestion Management; or

 its inability to secure sufficient, or any Interruptible Load; or

-Available Operational Capacity being insufficient to supply new End-users or the increased take of existing End-users.
+Available Operational Capacity being insufficient to supply Gas to new End-users or the increased take of Gas by existing End-users.

 Nothing in this section 10 shall limit First Gas’ rights to curtail its provision of transmission services in accordance with section 9.